-- 1.1 The Reaseheath College Group consists of Reaseheath College and its wholly owned subsidiary company DART Limited, hereinafter referred to as 'the College Group'.
-The College Group is committed to creating an open, transparent and safe working environment where workers feel able to speak up.
+- 1.1 Reaseheath College is committed to creating an open, transparent and safe working environment where workers feel able to speak up.
 The aim of this policy and procedure is to provide workers with a means for raising genuine concerns of malpractice or serious wrongdoing at the earliest practicable stage. - 1.2 This policy and procedure provides safeguards to enable workers to raise concerns about malpractice or serious wrongdoing without fear of reprisal or adverse impact on their own position. - 1.3 The law allows workers to raise such concerns externally and this policy informs workers how they can do so.
-However, a failure to raise a concern under this procedure may result in a whistleblowing disclosure losing its protected status under the law. - 1.4 This policy and procedure also seeks to balance the need to allow a culture of openness against the need to protect other workers against vexatious allegations or allegations that are not well founded. - 1.5 This policy and procedure is designed for the use of workers of the College Group.
+However, a failure to raise a concern under this procedure may result in a whistleblowing disclosure losing its protected status under the law. - 1.4 This policy and procedure also seeks to balance the need to allow a culture of openness against the need to protect other workers against vexatious allegations or allegations that are not well founded. - 1.5 This policy and procedure is designed for the use of workers of the College.
 However, students and learners are also encouraged to raise genuine concerns about suspected wrongdoing by making a complaint in accordance with the complaints policies or passing on a concern in accordance with the safeguarding policies.
-These policies can be found on the College Group websites.
+These policies can be found on the College website.